Practice overview

 Recent work includes:

 • Currently instructed in $230m plus international letter of credit unlawful means conspiracy/fraud claim in the BVI arising out of the alleged fraud of Mukhtar Ablyazov against JSC BTA Bank.
+The BVI High Court recently handed down a lengthy judgment on a jurisdiction challenge: BTA Bank v Sabyrbaev.
+An appeal is pending.

 • Acted for two of the defendants in high-profile fraud proceedings brought by the administrators of London Capital and Finance plc arising out of the collapse of the company, in a claim said to be worth in excess of £150m.